Treaty of Rome (1924): Background

 After Fiume was under Gabriele D'Annunzio's Italian Regency of Carnaro, the Treaty of Rapallo (1920) created the independent Free State of Fiume, which was immediately recognised by other states, including the United States, France and the United Kingdom.
 The state survived only one year de facto and four years de jure.
 The joint administration of the port was never created.

 On 24 April 1921, the first general elections for its parliament occurred, and it elected President Riccardo Zanella, the leader of the Autonomist Fiuman Movement.
 On 3 March 1922, a movement directed by the fascist deputy Francesco Giunta forced Zanella to resign.
 On 17 September 1923, Gaetano Giardino, an Italian general, was sent by Italian Prime Minister Benito Mussolini with the task of restoring public order.
 In the meantime, negotiations started between Italy and the Kingdom of Serbs, Croats and Slovenes to dissolve the Free State of Fiume.

 All parties ratified the agreement in Rome on 22 February 1924, and it became effective the same day.
 It was registered in the League of Nations Treaty Series on 7 April 1924.

 Terms

 The Treaty of Rome revoked parts of the Treaty of Rapallo.
 The Kingdom of Serbs, Croats and Slovenes asserted its sovereignty over the delta of the Rječina River, including the seaport of Sušak (Porto Barros) and the north of Fiume County.
 Italy was given the city of Fiume, some surrounding land and a coastal corridor to connect it to the Italian mainland.

 Aftermath

 The exact definition of the borders were the object of a joint commission, whose results were agreed upon on 20 July 1925 in the Treaty of Nettuno.

 Following the upheaval of the Second World War, Tito's Yugoslavia annexed Fiume, putting an end to the provisions of the Treaty of Rome.

+Nowadays, its former territory roughly corresponds to Primorje-Gorski Kotar County in Croatia.